ToughkidDev/mgLunch4MFRSSDwithSofaRom/README.md

 # mgLunch4MFRSSDwithSofaRom
-MSX mgLunch for MegaFlashRomSCC+SD

-mgLunch! is a MSX ROM launcher for MegaFlashSDSCC+ with SofaRom
+### MSX mgLunch! is a ROM launcher for MegaFlashSDSCC+ with SofaRom

    In the previous mgLunch for MFRSSD ( https://github.com/ToughkidDev/mgLunch4MFRSSD ), OPFXSD was used,
       but because of frequent requests to use Sofarom, I made a new version of mgLunch for SofaRom this time.